 At each balance sheet date, the Company assesses the likelihood that it will be able to realize its deferred tax assets.
 The Company considers all available positive and negative evidence in assessing the need for a valuation allowance.
-At December 31, 2009, the Company concluded that it was more likely than not that it would be able to realize certain of its deferred tax assets primarily as a result of expected future taxable income related to its Canadian operations.
-Accordingly, the Company reduced a portion of its valuation allowance related to these deferred tax assets and recorded an income tax benefit of \$1.5 million in the year ended December 31, 2009.
-At December 31, 2010, the Company reduced that it was more likely than not that it would be able to realize its remaining Canadian deferred tax assets.
-Accordingly, the Company reduced the remaining valuation allowance related to these deferred tax assets and recorded an income tax benefit of \$1.5 million in the year ended December 31, 2010, the Company concluded the remaining valuation allowance related to these deferred tax assets and recorded the remaining valuation allowance related to these deferred tax assets and recorded an income tax benefit of \$1.5 million in the year ended December 31, 2010.
+At December 31, 2010, the Company concluded that it was more likely than not that it would be able to realize its remaining Canadian deferred tax assets.
+Accordingly, the Company reduced the remaining valuation allowance related to these deferred tax assets and recorded an income tax benefit of \$1.5 million in the year ended December 31, 2010.
 At December 31, 2011, the Company concluded that it was more likely than not that it would be able to realize certain of its deferred tax assets primarily as a result of expected future taxable income related to its operations in certain state and municipal jurisdictions in the United States.
 Accordingly, the Company reduced the valuation allowance related to these deferred tax assets and recorded an income tax benefit of \$6.3 million in the year ended December 31, 2011.
-As of December 31, 2011 and 2010, the Company maintained a full valuation allowance against its other deferred tax assets consisting primarily of net operating loss carryforwards.
+As of December 31, 2012 and 2011, the Company maintained a full valuation allowance against its other deferred tax assets consisting primarily of net operating loss carryforwards.

-As of December 31, 2011, the Company has combined net operating loss carry-forwards of approximately \$1.1 billion.
-This amount includes federal and state net operating loss carry-forwards in the United States of approximately \$359.1 million, net operating loss carry-forwards related to its European, Canadian and Mexican operations of approximately \$693.3 million, \$5.3 million and \$1.3 million, respectively.
+As of December 31, 2012, the Company has combined net operating loss carry-forwards of approximately \$1.1 billion.
+This amount includes federal and state net operating loss carry-forwards in the United States of approximately \$362.0 million, net operating loss carry-forwards related to its European, Canadian, Mexican and Japanese operations of approximately \$735.5 million, \$2.9 million, \$1.4 million and \$0.1 million, respectively.
 Section 382 of the Internal Revenue Code in the United States limits the utilization of net operating losses when ownership changes, as defined by that section, occur.
 The Company has performed an analysis of its Section 382 ownership changes and has determined that the utilization of certain of its net operating loss carryforwards in the United States is limited.
 The net operating loss carryforwards in the United States will expire, if unused, between 2022 and 2029.
-The net operating loss carry-forwards related to the Mexican operations expire if unused, between 2026 and 2027.
-The net operating loss carry-forwards related to the European operations include \$545.6 million that do not expire and \$147.7 million that expire between 2012 and 2026.
+The net operating loss carry-forwards related to the Company's Canadian operations expire if unused, between 2026 and 2027.
+The net operating loss carry-forwards related to the Company's Mexican operations expire if unused, between 2019 and 2022.
+The net operating loss carry-forwards related to the Company's Japanese operations will expire in 2020 and 2021.
+The net operating loss carry-forwards related to the Company's European operations include \$576.4 million that do not expire and \$159.1 million that expire between 2013 and 2027.